Little Women (1949 film): Development

 David O. Selznick was originally going to produce the film.
 Filming began in September 1946 but Selznick decided he could not tackle a major production so soon after the ordeal of filming Duel in the Sun (1946) so he sold the property and script to MGM.
 The cast for the David O. Selznick version included Jennifer Jones (Jo), Diana Lynn (Amy), Bambi Linn (Beth), Rhonda Fleming (Meg) and Anne Revere (Marmee).
+The adapted screenplay was written by Andrew Solt, Sarah Y. Mason, and Victor Heerman.
+Sally Benson served as a script consultant.